jupyter/docker-stacks/docs/using/troubleshooting.md

    where:

-   - `CHOWN_EXTRA=<some-dir>`: will change the owner and group of the specified container directory (non recursive by default).
+   - `CHOWN_EXTRA=<some-dir>`: will change the ownership and group of the specified container directory (non-recursive by default).
 You need to provide full paths starting with `/`.
-   - `CHOWN_EXTRA_OPTS=R`: will recursively the owner and group of of the directory specified in `CHOWN_EXTRA`.
+   - `CHOWN_EXTRA_OPTS="-R"`: will recursively change the ownership and group of the directory specified in `CHOWN_EXTRA`.
-   - `--user root`: must run the container with the root user to perform the change of ownership.
+   - `--user root`: you **must** run the container with the root user to change ownership at runtime.

-   so now accessing the mount should work as expected:
+   now accessing the mount should work as expected:

    ```bash
    # assuming we mounted the volume in /home/jovyan/stagingarea